embrace-io/embrace-apple-sdk/Examples/AppSizeTester/fastlane/README.md

 [bundle exec] fastlane calculate_sdk_size
 ```

-Calculates the size of the SDK by creating an .ipa with & without the SDK
+Calculates the SDK size by generating two .ipa files (with and without the SDK)

-and analyzes the difference between sizes of those .ipas, using the generate

-'App Thinning Size Report.txt' file
+and comparing their sizes using the 'App Thinning Size Report.txt' file.

+Options:

+ - skip_tuist_clean_cache: true to skip 'tuist clean dependencies' (default: false)

+ - skip_lane_cleanup: true to skip cleanup of generated IPAs and project files (default: false)

 ### create_ipa